m62534/btc-simple-wallet-management/README.md

 ### 4. **Print the File Path to a Specific Wallet**

-To print the file path to a specific wallet, use the `--path` option.
+To print the file path to a specific backup, use the `--path` option.

 ```bash
 python3 wallet.py --path <WALLET_NAME>